Tagline: No one believed him. Now, no one’s left to save him.

 Most Absurd Moment

-After what appears to be a meteorite crash lands on the Crane farm, scorching everything in its path, local intellectual Dr Alan Forbes climbs into the giant smouldering crater and approaches the still glowing ball of fire.
+After something resembling a meteorite crash lands on the Crane farm, local intellectual Dr Alan Forbes climbs into a giant smouldering crater and approaches the still glowing ball of fire.
 He even leans in for a closer inspection and taps it with his pen, claiming to possess a certain degree of knowledge in regards to giant molten boulders.

 And he didn’t even fetch his goggles!